Slevinski/slevinski.github.io/series/university-of-iowa/entries/sutton-signwriting-infrastructure-initiative/handout.md

 - a lab home under a PI
 - collaborators across the University
 - grant writing under that PI
-- gifts and donations as a complementary support lane
 - practical present-tense work through DMS, repository support, and technical continuity

 This matters because durable infrastructure cannot be built from abstract vision alone.